perciplex/perciplex.github.io/index.md

-## What is Perciplex?
+# What is Perciplex?

 We're a group of technical consultants and makers of [Reality as a Service](https://raas.perciplex.com).

-### What is Reality as a Service?
+## What is Reality as a Service?

 Reality as a Service or RaaS is a platform we built for testing OpenAI Gym controllers on real robots.
 We built a fleet of pendulum robots that you can run your controller on for free.

-Head over to [raas.perciplex.com](https://raas.perciplex.com) to try it out.
-Check out the docs at [here](https://perciplex.github.io/raas/).
+If you already have a `Pendulum-v0` controller, it's this easy to try RaaS:
 ```python
 import gym
 import gym_raas